 ½ cup vegenaise

 1 large carrot, peeled and grated

 1 small or ½ large English cucumber, thinly sliced

-4. Meanwhile, cook chicken in a grill pan over medium high heat until nicely browned and cooked through, about 3-5 minutes per side.
+4. Meanwhile, cook the chicken in a grill pan over medium-high heat until nicely browned and cooked through, about 3 to 5 minutes per side.

-5. Combine vegenaise, sriracha, lime juice, and a pinch of salt.
-Cut baguette in half, and spread each side generously with spicy mayo.
+5. Combine the vegenaise, sriracha, lime juice, and a pinch of salt.
+Cut the baguette in half and spread each side generously with spicy mayo.

-6. Slice chicken thighs and fill the baguette with chicken, grated carrot, sliced cucumber, sliced jalapeno and cilantro stems.
+6. Slice the chicken thighs and fill the baguette with chicken, grated carrot, sliced cucumber, sliced jalapeño, and cilantro stems.